Prooves/RepoTest3/README.md

 EDIT!

+"Once you have their money, you never give it back." - 1st Ferengi rule of acquisition.

 "Do you know what the sad part is, Odo?
 I'm a very good tailor." - Elim Garak, to Odo

 "I believe in coincidences.
 Coincidences happen every day.
 But I don't *trust* coincidences." - Elim Garak, to Bashir